ellisonbg/py4science/book/getting_started.rst

 include the end point number 5; this is a feature of python in which ranges start at the beginning number and go up to, but do not include the terminal number.
-Unlike the python list in ``mylist``, the numpy array ``myarray`` is build for efficieny in storage and performance, and is represented internally as a C data buffer of integers.
+Unlike the python list in ``mylist``, the numpy array ``myarray`` is build for efficiency in storage and performance, and is represented internally as a C data buffer of integers.
 There are several crucial methods to inspect the size and type of numpy arrays, including ``shape``, ``size``, and ``dtype``, which show the